The ultimate guide to administrative tasks and duties

 2. Communication skills

 Written and verbal communication skills are highly important administrative skills.
-Since individuals in administrative roles usually need to communicate with a large range of people, they also know how to communicate effectively with different stakeholders.
-For example, communicating with their manager requires a different style to communicating with clients.
+Since those in administrative roles usually need to communicate with a wide range of people, they can also communicate effectively with different stakeholders.
+For example, communicating with a manager requires a different approach than interacting with clients.

-Delegation of tasks is also an integral communication skill, as is the ability to convey complicated information.
+Delegating tasks is also a key communication skill, as is the ability to clearly explain complicated information.

 Examples of administrative communication skills include: